kunal164107/DemoApplication/README.md

 }'
 ```

-This request will return the optimal route and the total time required to complete the deliveries.
+This request will return the optimal route to complete the deliveries.

 ## API Endpoint